 For game development:

 Everyone likes to play games and our developers are no exception.
 However, since we are not only players, but also software developers, we have some games written in Java in our portfolio as well.
-Here, for example, a remake of video game classics - Snake, which we developed for one of our customers.
-And here is the clone of the Plumber puzzle in a somewhat unusual implementation.
+Here, for example, the clone of the Plumber puzzle in a somewhat unusual implementation.
 Instead of pipes are wires, instead of cranes - bulbs.
-The game is available on Google Play and the App Store.
+The game is available on the App Store.

 JVM is a modern, mature, reliable and stable platform that allows developing applications of any complexity and purpose.
 Development on JVM saves time and money for the business owner, and also brings pleasure to the developer.
 A satisfied developer is an effective developer.
 Applications written for the JVM are safe, productive and reliable and they can be easily transferred to various hardware platforms.